-Rapid eye movement sleep behaviour disorder, in which people act out their dreams, sometimes violently, is often a feature of the condition and it is quite common for people with a Lewy body dementia to experience extreme sleepiness and take long naps during the day.
-Some people develop Parkinson’s-type symptoms, such as slowness of movement, stiffness and tremor.
+Rapid eye movement sleep behavior disorder, in which people act out their dreams, sometimes violently, is often a feature of the condition and it is quite common for people with Lewy body dementia to experience extreme sleepiness and take long naps during the day.
+Some people develop Parkinson’s-type symptoms, such as slowness of movement, stiffness, and tremor.
 In some cases, a person’s heart rate and blood pressure can also be affected.3

 Lewy bodies are tiny protein deposits that develop inside some nerve cells (neurons) in the brain, interrupting the messaging between cells and causing the neurons to die.

 When this occurs in the cortex, it causes dementia and when in the brain stem, motor symptoms (parkinsonism).